gasket-tools/gasket/README.md

 <a name="analyze_nodejs"/>

 ### Analyze a Node.js Package
-1. (Optional) Install the target package from npm into a
+1. (Optional) Install the target package from npm into a temporary directory:
 > Replace \<dir> and \<pkg> with your desired directory and package name.
 ```
 npm install --prefix <dir> <pkg>